mds1/evm-diff/CONTRIBUTING.md

 bun check
 ```

-Or, to fetch chain data:
+To fetch chain data use the below commands.
+It's recommend to have an `INFURA_API_KEY` set in your environment to improve performance.

 ```bash
 # Fetch all data for a single chain.